TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-# /Department Login Bypass:
+# /department Login Bypass (Type Juggling):

-## Type Juggling Attack:

 <br />

-If we intercept an authentication request over the `/department` path, we can try a common attack to bypass the login in php applications.
-This attack is the `Type Juggling Attack`, a vulnerability caused by an error when comparing the data types that allow us to bypass authentication.
+By intercepting the authentication request to the `/department` endpoint, we can attempt a common vulnerability found in PHP applications: a `Type Juggling` attack to bypass login logic.
+Type Juggling occurs when weak comparisons (== instead ===) are used in PHP, allowing unexpected type coercion.
+This can let an attacker trick the application into two different values as equal - often bypassing authentication.

 To perform the attack, we only need to change the password field from `username=admin&password=admin` to `username=admin&password[]=` and click on `"Forward"`: